Can Protein Shakes Cause Acne?

 - 10-30% protein

 Weight gainers, as their name implies, contain lots of calories, and as we have already discussed, increased calories may lead to more acne.
 But there is one other potential concern when it comes to weight gainer shakes.
-They often contain large amounts of sugar as well, and some studies have shown that high sugar diets may increase acne.
+They often contain large amounts of sugar as well, and some studies have shown that high-sugar diets may increase acne.13,14

 The Verdict on Protein Shakes and Weight Gainers

-Weight gainers are usually high in calories and also high in sugar.
+Weight gainers: Weight gainers are usually high in calories and also high in sugar.
 For this reason, high-sugar weight gainers might pack more of a punch when it comes to acne development.
-However, this remains speculative until more research comes in.
+It is probably best for acne-prone people to forgo high-sugar weight gainers entirely.
+If you are trying to bulk up, opt for lower-sugar foods instead.